MartinDreyer/transcription_app/README.md

-# windowshvisker
+# T-tex

-**windowshvisker** is a program for transcribing soundfiles to SubRip-format (.srt) in Danish.
+**T-tex** is a program for transcribing soundfiles to SubRip-format (.srt) in Danish.
 It is developed by TV 2 Fyn.

 ## Getting Started